Chilean union to seek strike at BHP's Escondida and Spence copper mines

-EnergyChilean union to seek strike at BHP's Escondida and Spence copper mines

-A union representing workers at BHP Group’s (BHP.AX) Escondida and Spence copper mines will seek to start a strike, it said on Tuesday, after government labor officials tried but failed to mediate an agreement.
+SANTIAGO (Reuters) - A union representing workers at BHP Group’s Escondida and Spence copper mines will seek to start a strike, it said on Tuesday, after government labor officials tried but failed to mediate an agreement.

 “The (company’s) last offer is too low,” said Robert Pasten, the union’s secretary.
 “Today, in an assembly, we will decide about the strike.”